make-software/casper-php-sdk/docs/Entity/Status.md

 ```php
 getPeers(): array
 ```
-Returns list of [Peer](Peer.md) objects that connected to the network
+Returns a list of [Peer](Peer.md) objects that connected to the network